 - 2 tablespoons organic extra-virgin coconut oil

-- ¼ tsp pink sea or kosher salt
+- ¼ teaspoon pink sea or kosher salt

 - 13.5 ounce can full-fat coconut milk